 #NULL! | An incorrect range operator or, intersection does not exist between specified ranges. | Use the correct range operator, which is the semicolon (:).
 If you intended to specify an intersection, check if it really does exist between the ranges you added the intersection operator (space) in between. |

-Circular Reference | Your formula is referencing the active cell. | You cannot reference the cell you’re entering the formula on.
-If you’re looking to loop your formula several times, you can use the ROW function to create an array. |
+Circular referencing occurs when you try to reference the cell you’re entering the formula inside the formula.
+For example, if I’m entering my formula inside cell A4, I can’t enter A4 as one of my references inside the formula.
+If you’re looking to loop your formula, you can use the ROW function to create an array.

 For example, I created a named range, SUM.
 Now, as we know SUM is also a function.
 When I tried using the function to add two cells to the sheet, it gave me a completely different result.
 It is because I actually used the named range instead of the function.